pynbody/pynbody/docs/tutorials/data_access.rst

  ``.param`` file is sought in the directory from which you are loading the snapshot and its immediate parent.

-At the simplest level you can simply print out the units of any given array by accessing the ``units`` property:
+You can print out the units of any given array by accessing the ``units`` property:

 .. ipython::